-The system of support for people living with dementia is unfair, unsustainable and needs an urgent overhaul.
+People affected by dementia typically spend £100,000 on their own care due to a system that is unfair, unsustainable and in need of an urgent overhaul.
 Help us make sure that people with dementia are able to access the care they deserve, when they need it.

 Over the past two decades, the average cost of a nursing home place has almost doubled and is now nearing £1,000 a week.
 The typical cost of dementia care is £100,000.

 At Alzheimer’s Society, we regularly hear from people who have spent all of their life savings on care.
-Due to the complexity of the condition, the cost of dementia care is up to15% more expensive than other types of social care – we call this the ‘Dementia Penalty’.
+Due to the complexity of the condition, the cost of dementia care is on average 15 per cent more expensive than other types of social care – we call this the ‘Dementia Penalty’.

-The NHS is committed to the principle of access based on clinical need, not an individual’s ability to pay, and it’s time that people with dementia are treated the same.
+The NHS is committed to the principle of access based on clinical need, not an individual’s ability to pay.
+It's time that people with dementia get the same treatment.

 Demand action on dementia care

-- Improve dementia care by investing in a new £2.4 billion Dementia Fund in the 2019 budget.
+- End the Dementia Penalty and bring fairness into the system by investing in a new £2.4 billion Dementia Fund